rticommunity/rticonnextdds-connector-py/README.md

 ```

 ### Available examples
 You can find several sets of examples in the [examples/python](examples/python) directory.
+If you used pip to install, you will need to clone the examples from the repository as indicated above.

  * **simple**: shows how to write samples and how to read/take.
  * **mixed**: contains various examples.